 How Changes To Drug Classifications Affect Patients

-If this medication becomes classified as a controlled substance, it affects patients and medical professionals in different ways.
+If this medication becomes classified as a controlled substance, it will affect patients and medical professionals in different ways.
 Patients will have to have a paper prescription to take to the pharmacy since electronic prescriptions won’t be usable.
 They will also be limited to the amount of the medication they can get and how many prescriptions for it they can receive.

 Doctors who are registered with the Drug Enforcement Administration will be the only ones to be able to give the prescriptions out.
 Any other medical professional with a patient who needs the medication will have to give them a referral to see someone else.

-Treatment Options For Prescription Drug Abuse
+Treatment Options For Prescription Drug Misuse

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.